drolsonmi/math2040/Labs/2040_Lab02_SummaryStatistics.md

       \end{align*}$$
 > It takes 23 people to have a probability less than 50% that nobody is repeating a birthday.
 >
-> Therefore, taking the compement, it takes 23 people to have a probability greater than 50% that *somebody* has repeated a birthday.
+> Therefore, taking the complement, it takes 23 people to have a probability greater than 50% that *somebody* has repeated a birthday.